What are Bar Lines in Music, and What do They do?

 Begin Repeat Sign (optional)

-This indicates the Beginning of the section of music to be repeated.
-It is optional.
+This indicates the Beginning of the section of music to be repeated (you won't always see it; it's optional in some situations).
 When you arrive at this the first time, simply make note of it and keep playing the music.

-The beginning repeat sign is typically used when the composer only wants the player to repeat a portion of the music play.
+The beginning repeat sign is typically used when the composer only wants the player to repeat a portion of the music.

 End Repeat Sign